justnarp/Photoshop-script---A-short-introduction/README.md

-##Photoshop script - A short introduction
+###A short introduction to coding with JavaScript in Photoshop

 Scripting in Photoshop is easier than one might think.
 I learned the basics late last night, and today I made a script that updates a graph, complete with values, markers, x- and y-axis, curves and more.
 So here’s a few hints to get you started.